Javascript Menu by Deluxe-Menu.com

 Introduction

-The fact of the matter is, Cedar Point, or any other amusement park, can be very expensive to go to for one day.
-The $3.00 bottled waters and $18 tee shirts can really add up to a large chunk of change by the time the day is over.
+The fact of the matter is, Cedar Point, or any other amusement park, can be very expensive to go to for one day, but Cedar Point is doing a great job to ensure the park is affordable for everyone.
 There are several ways to make going to Cedar Point more economical, and The Point Online will show you in this strategy guide.
+Be sure to check out our Travel page for brochures and other local information.

 Since we are in the business of saving money, let's start with saving you a bundle of money on your tickets.
 If you are an AAA member, you can save over $10 a pop per adult ticket by purchasing them at your local AAA bureau.
 Even if you aren't a member, several Sandusky area grocery stores sell discounted tickets (Meijer/Tops; US Route 250) during the summer months.
 In previous years, you could even buy specially marked Pepsi cans in May and June and save $10-$15 at the gate (not valid on Saturdays).
 You can usually pick these cans up at a gas station on your way in.
 You can also get a whole book of coupons good for discounts such as $10 off regular admission, buy one Starlight admission get one free, and many others by visiting cedarpoint.com and requesting a Getaway Guide.
 For the latest discount tickets, be sure to see our Discount Ticket page.